jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.2.10 ReclassFromFile

-Reclassifies the values in a raster image using reclass ranges in a text file..
+Reclassifies the values in a raster image using reclass ranges in a text file.

 *Parameters*: